 How to lay turf - instant turf installation guide

 This guide provides a detailed overview of DIY lawn installation.
 It will cover several steps including preparing the area, soil preparation, instant lawn grass variety and laying turf.
-This guide is perfect for all grass types including Nullarbor Couch, Sir Walter buffalo, TifTuf bermuda and Sir Grange zoysia.
+This guide is perfect for all grass types including Nullarbor Couch, Sir Walter DNA Certified buffalo, TifTuf bermuda and Sir Grange zoysia.

 If you find this guide overwhelming you can contact our turf laying Brisbane team for a free onsite quote.
 We can help you achieve your required finish with minimal fuss on both domestic homes and commercial properties.